b00f/b00f.github.io/_posts/2022-02-17-nothing_at_stake.md

 ---
 layout: post
-title: "Nothing at stake"
+title: "Security of Proof of Stake blockchain"
 date: 2022-02-17 00:00:00 +0000
 categories: blockchain
 ---

-## Nothing at Stack
+## About Nothing at Stack

 I am not sure where the term "Nothing at stake" is minted, but I can guess it came from the Bitcoin community.
 In Proof of Work blockchains, fork is inevitable, but only for a short period of time.
 Finally the longer chain will win.